CONP-PCNO/conp-documentation/Documentation_displayed_on_the_portal/CONP_portal_tutorial.md

 ![terms_of_use](https://raw.githubusercontent.com/CONP-PCNO/conp-documentation/master/Documentation_displayed_on_the_portal/img/CONP_portal_tutorial_Terms_of_use.png)

-Upon agreement to the "Terms of Use", you will be able to filter through the various datasets or pipelines available on the portal.
+Upon agreement to the "Terms of Use", you will be able to filter through the various datasets and pipelines available on the portal.

 ## How can I find and download datasets?